o2bomb/bonkbot/README.md

 ### Features
 - `forecast` Forecasts the current weather in the specified city
 - `tts` Joins the caller's voice channel and outputs audio from text
+- `texts` Extracts and posts the text from the specified image